exonum/exonum-doc/src/architecture/serialization.md

 }
 ```

-The same structure will have the following representation in an `.rs` protobuf
+The same structure will have the following representation in an `.rs`
-generated file:
+protobuf-generated file:

 ```rust
 pub struct Timestamp {